daac-tools/find-simdoc/README.md

 ![](./figures/f1_reuters5k.svg)

-For a small radius `-r 0.1`, short sketches are enough to obtain high F1 scores.
+For a small radius `-r 0.1`, few dimensions are enough to obtain high F1 scores.
 Setting at least `-c 2` achieves the perfect F1 score.
-For larger radii, when the number of dimensions is 1024 (setting `-c 128`), we achieve the score around 90%.
+For larger radii, when the number of dimensions is 1024 (setting `-c 16`), we achieve the score around 90%.

 ## Disclaimer